ezzhang8/mlh-orientation-hackathon/README.md

 ## Frontend Deployment

-In the project directory, you can run:
+In the project directory `my-app`, you can run:

 ### `npm start`